 Questions 18-20: Short answer to open questions (NO MORE THAN THREE WORDS AND/OR A NUMBER)

-[In this kind of questions candidates have to answer some questions, only with some conditions like NO MORE THAN THREE/TWO WORDS and/or A NUMBER or, ONE WORD ONLY.
-Each question has keywords which will lead to the answer.
+[In this kind of question candidates have to answer some questions, only with some conditions like NO MORE THAN THREE/TWO WORDS and/or A NUMBER or, ONE WORD ONLY.
+Each question has keywords that will lead to the answer.
 This question type generally follows a sequence.]

 Question 18: What is the life expectancy of Earth?.

 Keywords for this question: likely to, live longer, zoo, than in the wild,

 The answer for this question lies in line no. 12, “…Since the lifetime of a planet like ours is several billion years, .. ..”

 Here, lifetime = life expectancy, a planet like ours = Earth,